An online degree in organizational leadership can help you launch a career in executive leadership, general management, or human resources.

 Students enroll in the bachelor’s degree in organizational leadership as part of a cohort, taking one five-week course at a time.
 Most online classes at Bethel are asynchronous, though some classes may be synchronous or have synchronous elements.
 As part of their tuition, online students receive all textbooks and required course materials, as well as 24/7 online support.
 Online students also receive career services such as career and internship exploration, resume and interview preparation, and various networking opportunities.
 There is also an online library.

 Fisher College was founded with the mission of providing immigrants with the chance to earn a quality education.
 In 1975, the Division of Accelerated and Professional Studies was created with locations throughout the state to help older adults advance their education.
 This division expanded in 1998 to include online programs.
-The BS in management with a leadership concentration provides students with a liberal arts foundation, a core education in business management, and a management courses.
+The BS in management with a leadership concentration provides students with a liberal arts foundation, a core education in business management, and a management course.
 Students complete collaborative projects and management internships during their senior year.

 Each course is asynchronous so students can complete assignments and discussions on their own schedule.
 While there are no on-campus requirements, some teachers may request that students complete exams on campus.
 An online library, career services, and academic services are available to all online students.
 Fisher College also accepts transfer credits and prior learning assessments or work experience.